An amateur astronomer has recovered four of five “lost” Jovian moons.

 The fifth lost moon proved more difficult: Ly gave up seeking S/2003 J 10 after searching for more than a dozen days.
 The images they did find enabled them to plot its path over two months.
 That data suggests the little moon is part of the compact Carme group of irregular moons.
 But the uncertainty in the moon’s orbit is too large to predict where the moon is now.

 Meanwhile, unknown to Ly and most of the astronomical community, Sheppard had already recovered S/2003 J 2 and S/2003 J 23.
 But his submissions to the Minor Planet Center, along with Ly’s, are stuck in a processing backlog.

 Faint Needles in a Giant Haystack

-“It was impressive that Kenneth was able to use the older observations,” says Sheppard.
+“It was impressive that Kai was able to use the older observations,” says Sheppard.
 Besides the moons being extremely faint, he notes that the 2001 data were not as good as the 2003 images used in the moons’ discovery.